 The McDonald’s corporation is well known for its policy of local customs and culture.
 They have a menu specially catered for India with vegetarian selections to suit Indian tastes and preferences.

-But creating a menu that India’s want to eat – let alone pay for – has not been easy for McDonald’s: McDonald’s had to re-invent its product price promotion and distribution strategies repeatedly in its 11 years in India.
-The special requirements of a vegetarian menu has been a significant challenge for a very western and very American business and brand.
+But, creating a menu that Indians want to eat – let alone pay for – has not been easy for McDonald’s.
+McDonald’s had to re-invent its product price promotion and distribution strategies repeatedly in its 11 years in India.
+The special requirements of a vegetarian menu have been a significant challenge for a very western and very American business and brand.

-India demands that McDonald’s products and offers vegetable products which are 100% vegetarian.
+India demands that McDonald’s offers vegetable products which are 100% vegetarian.
 They want McDonald’s to abide by strict food preparation requirements and a vegetarian menu.
 This includes:

-- Cooking oils that are strictly vegetarian oils – not animal-based oils..
+- cooking oils that are strictly vegetarian oils – not animal-based oils, and

 Competition against the traditional street vendors

-There is plenty of existing competition in the Indian fast food space which McDonald’s has to compete with and understand to maintain control of the market: India street fast food, for example, has many forms and varieties; and it’s very popular amongst Indian people.
+There is plenty of existing competition in the Indian fast food space.
+McDonald’s has had to compete with a range of alternatives to maintain control of the Indian market.
+India’s street fast food, for example, has many forms and varieties, and it’s very popular amongst Indian people.

-Generally speaking though when a fast-food chain gives Indians what they want (listed above), they do quite well in India – both in financial terms as well as in popularising its quick service culture among the population.
-This is because fast food is popular in India.
-What’s more, India’s fast-food industry is growing quickly.
-It’s now at 40% per annum.
-It generates over Rs.
-4800 cores in sales and over Rs.
-7000 cores in the multinational segment.
+Generally speaking, though, when a fast-food chain gives Indians what they want (listed above), they do quite well in India, both in financial terms as well as in popularising its quick service culture among the population.

-There are also unique varieties of fast food in different states of India which can be difficult to serve well and generally much much cheaper than a McDonald’s meal.
-For example, the most authentic cuisine is Indian street food, which can be bought for a few rupees from portable stalls found in the Indian cities and towns.
+There are also unique varieties of fast food in different states of India which can be difficult to serve well and are generally much cheaper than a McDonald’s meal.
+For example, the most authentic cuisine is Indian street food can be bought for a few rupees from portable stalls found in the Indian cities and towns.

 Street vendors are a serious competitor to McDonald’s in India.
 Street vendors offer hot fresh, enticing snacks which many people really enjoy and prefer.
 These street foods are popular mainly because they are available at half the price of any restaurant food, including McDonald’s.

-Take-out food, fast food food, and snacks are easily available already which is another factor undermining McDonald’s convenience offer.
-It doesn’t take much time to prepare either so Street food vendors present a very convenient and tasty eating option which many Indians prefer.
+Take-out food, fast food, and snacks are easily available which is another factor undermining McDonald’s convenience offer.
+It doesn’t take much time to prepare street food either, so vendors present a very convenient and tasty eating option.

 Diverse eating culture

-With the long and establish street food tradition in India, McDonalds has had to double its efforts to build its position and keep on competing and growing each day.
+With the long and established street food tradition in India, McDonald’s has had to double its efforts to build its position and keep on competing and growing each day.
 Growth in India has been very costly and drawn out.
-They are now into their 12th year of growth in India and have experienced multiple revenue lags and cost blowouts.
+They are now into their 12th year of growth in India, yet they have experienced multiple revenue lags and cost blowouts along the way.

 The main problem for McDonald’s in India is that there’s a very large consumer base with lots of regional differences, habits and values.
 For the past 11 years, McDonald’s has had to adapt its traditional fast meal options with new offers.
 Many haven’t work.
-Some meals have worked and they’ve learned a lot along the way to cater their menu to people local’ tastes and preferences.
+They’ve learned to cater their menu to people local’ tastes and preferences.

 For example, they’ve replaced beef with chicken in areas that chicken is acceptable.
 The Maharaja Mac is the local version of the standard Big Mac.